PauloVanHuffel/google_ctf_2019_beginner_quest/FriendSpaceBookPlusAllAccessRedPremium.com/README.md

 - The program creates a stack and 2 registers (medalions).
 - It can load numbers (number emoticons) into registers.
 - It can push what is in registers into the stack
-- It can pop a number from the stack just trowing it out
+- It can pop a number from the stack just throwing it out
 - It can pop a number from the stack into any of the registers
-- It can pop 2 numbers and do addition, substraction, multiplication, devision, modulo and xor
+- It can pop 2 numbers and do addition, subtraction, multiplication, devision, modulo and xor
 - It can duplicate the last value on the stack
 - It can execute jumps to different locations
 - It can run code or skip code if the last value on the stack is 0 or not 0